On and In New York

 “In a couple weeks I went to the office to meet him.
 He looked at my contact sheets and was very interested in them,” says Davidson, recalling his early interactions with Cartier-Bresson” It wasn’t Magnum that was in my mind, it was Henri Cartier-Bresson.
 He was very inspiring when I was 24.
 I was very aware of how he was dressed.
 He was wearing this country vest and these nice khakis.
 I wrote about the idea of the emotional climate of Magnum at the time.
 I was the young kid.
 Inge Morath always called me ‘Brucie’!
 They watched out for me.
 Henri Cartier-Bresson was all discipline.”

-An exhibition happening simultaneously at New York’s National Arts Club Grand Gallery and also on the Magnum website, combines the classic images taken in the 1950s by Magnum members such as Bruce Davidson, Elliott Erwitt, Erich Hartmann and Dennis Stock, along with archival pictures of the agency’s New York office.
-This exhibition portrays the workings of the organization and its community of enterprising members in dialogue with the city that has been Magnum Photos’ U.S. home, and a source of inspiration for its photographers, since its founding in 1947.
+The collection of fine prints on the Magnum website, combines the classic images taken in the 1950s by Magnum members such as Bruce Davidson, Elliott Erwitt, Erich Hartmann and Dennis Stock, along with archival pictures of the agency’s New York office.
+These portray the workings of the organization and its community of enterprising members in dialogue with the city that has been Magnum Photos’ U.S. home, and a source of inspiration for its photographers, since its founding in 1947.

 View and purchase from the full online curation on the Magnum Shop.